decentralized-identity/didcomm.org/site/content/protocols/messagepickup/4.0/readme.md

 ---

 ## Summary
 A protocol to facilitate a _Recipient_ agent picking up messages held at a _Mediator_.
-This protocol is likely to be used in tandem with the [cooridinate-mediation protocol](https://didcomm.org/coordinate-mediation/3.0/).
+This protocol is likely to be used in tandem with the [Cooridinate Mediation protocol](https://didcomm.org/coordinate-mediation/3.0/).

 ## Motivation
 This protocol is needed to facilitate retrieval of messages from a mediator in an explicit manner.
 Additionally, this protocol provides behavior for initiating live delivery of messages, which is crucial for good user experience for agents operating on mobile devices.